Contact processes on the integers: On the growth of reverse immunization contact processes

-\paragraph{Abstract:} We are concerned with the variation of the supercritical nearest neighbours contact process such that first infection occurs at a lower rate; it is known that the process survives with positive probability.
-Regarding the rightmost infected of the process started from one site infected and conditioned to survive, we specify a sequence of space-time points at which its behaviour regenerates and thus obtain the corresponding strong law and central limit theorem.
+\paragraph{Abstract:} The variation of the supercritical contact process on the integers with nearest neighbours interaction such that first infection occurs at a lower rate is considered; Theorem 4 in Durrett and Schinazi \cite{DS} implies in particular that the process survives with positive probability.
+Regarding the rightmost infected of the process started from one site infected and conditioned to survive, we specify a sequence of space-time points at which its behaviour regenerates and, thus, obtain the corresponding strong law and central limit theorem.
 We also extend complete convergence in this case.